 Some recommendations if you decide to visit the Eastern Sierra in the fall (and I highly recommend it!)

 A high clearance vehicle can make exploring some of the more remote color locations easier.
-Many areas with gorgeous color can be accessed only via dirt roads, and we had to turn back at Summer Meadows because our little Civic would not have been able to take the rough road much longer.
+Many areas with gorgeous color can be accessed only via dirt roads.
+We had to turn back at Summer Meadows because our little Civic would not have been able to take the rough road much longer.

 I recommend driving from the south (the Bishop area) to the north (Lake Tahoe area), as colors peak earlier in the south.
 We drove from north to south, and while we saw many areas at peak, we missed some beautiful spots in the Bishop area because they were past peak by the time we visited.